 Misdiagnosis.
 Information gathered by CARDEA 20/20 ECG requires interpretation and appropriate responses by a trained physician.
 The physician must be certified/qualified to interpret the ECGs and trained to know the appropriate assessment of positive responses to the AHA questions regarding cardiovascular risk.

-Cardiac Insight recommends careful and complete entry of the requested information on the screen shown below before obtaining an ECG by a trained health care provider:
+Cardiac Insight recommends careful and complete entry of the requested information on the screen in the following figure before obtaining an ECG by a trained health care provider: